DaWe35/Skynet-portal-switcher/README.md

 ## Features

-- Handles the web-sia:// protocol
+- Handles the web-sia:// protocol (only in Firefox)

 - Redirects all portal requests to a default portal